superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

       value: rdsInstance.secret?.secretArn || '',
     })

+    //Output the Load Balancer DNS Name for easy reference new CfnOutput(this, 'LoadBalancerDNS', {
+      value: lb.loadBalancerDnsName,
+      description: 'DNS Name of the Application Load Balancer', })

     // Output the bucket name for easy reference new CfnOutput(this, 'BucketName', {
       value: bucket.bucketName,
       description: 'Name of the S3 bucket',
-    })

-    // Output the EC2 instance ID
-    new CfnOutput(this, 'EC2InstanceId', {
-      value: ec2Instance.instanceId,
-    })

-    // Output the Security Group IDs
-    new CfnOutput(this, 'EC2SecurityGroupId', {
-      value: ec2SecurityGroup.securityGroupId,
     })

     new CfnOutput(this, 'RDSSecurityGroupId', {
       value: rdsSecurityGroup.securityGroupId,
     })